 where node labels provide the cluster information.
 We use clustering algorithms (e.g., K-Means) to cluster the nodes from embedding vectors if the label is unavailable.
 Generally, $t_{ein}$ is smaller than $t_{eout}$.
 The final embedding-enhanced adjacency matrix $A_E$ is:

-Figure \ref{fig:basic_layout} (f) is the layout result with $A_E$.
-Compared with Figure \ref{fig:basic_layout} (e), we can more intuitively observe the scales of each community and how the communities link with each other.
+Fig. \ref{fig:basic_layout} (f) is the layout result with $A_E$, and a detailed view of comparison between results of the original F-R and the improved GEGraph is shown in Fig. \ref{fig:compare_FR}.
+The visualizations generated by F-R are visually appealing by taking into account a set of aesthetic criteria (e.g., distribute the verties evenly, minimize edge crossings, make edge lengths uniform, etc.), but the nodes of different communities are intertwined and difficult to discern, especially in the boxed parts of the figures.
+Compared with F-R and the above attempts, by organically embedding node connectivity and node attributes in the layout, GEGraph makes the community information more visible while retaining the original force-oriented aesthetic style of F-R. With the visualizations generated with GEGraph, we can more intuitively observe the scales of each community and how the communities link with each other.

-The above trials reflect how we understand the connections and differences between embedding vectors and graph topology structure to build the final layout approach, GEGraph.
-In summary, as shown in Figure \ref{fig:pipe}, first, GEGraph applies an attributed graph embedding method to generate embedding vectors from topology information and node attributes.
+The above trials reflect how we understand the connections and differences between embedding vectors and graph topology to build the final layout approach.
+In summary, as shown in Fig. \ref{fig:pipe}, first, GEGraph applies an attributed graph embedding method to generate embedding vectors from topology information and node attributes.
 The vectors are used to calculate a similarity matrix, in which values represent the distances of nodes in the embedding space.
 The similarity matrix reflects the high-level proximity, and the adjacency matrix represents the basic topology structure.
 Weighted sum and truncation operations with clusters are used to integrate the two matrices and produce an embedding-enhanced adjacency matrix, which represents a new graph with different edge weights.
-Finally, the embedding-enhanced matrix is used as the input of FR algorithms.
-We just take the Les Mis{\'e}rables dataset as an example to illustrate the evolution process, more apparent comparisons can be found in Figure \ref{fig:layout_result}.
+Finally, the embedding-enhanced matrix is used as the input of the F-R algorithm.
+We just take the Les Mis{\'e}rables dataset as an example here, more apparent comparisons can be found in Fig. \ref{fig:layout_result}.